swinslow/ll-explorer-py/docs/notes.md

 Note that this does _not_ currently handle equivalence of `(c)` and the word `Copyright`.
 I am hesitant to merge `(c)` and `Copyright`, since `(c)` may signal a list item bullet and `Copyright` will appear as a word in lots of places other than copyright notices.
-In any case, This should rarely be an issue for matching purposes outside of `<copyrightText>` tags, which are allowed to match to any content anyway.
+In any case, this should rarely be an issue for matching purposes outside of `<copyrightText>` tags, which are allowed to match to any content anyway.

 #### Step 5(b): Convert http protocol